Rectangular Spiral Galaxies are Still Hard: Introduction

-In another variant of the puzzle, a subset of the centers is colored black, and the polyominoes that contain these centers yield a picture as a solution~\cite{gsp-18}; see Figure~\ref{fig:sg-ex} (c).
-Logic puzzles whose solutions yield pictures are a popular genre; one famous example is the nonogram~\cite {ueda96}.
-Such puzzles can also be used to construct fonts~\cite{add-sgf-17}.
-Constructing an interesting puzzle such that its solution is a given target shape is non-trivial: while a valid puzzle trivially exists, by simply placing a center in every grid cell, the resulting puzzle is clearly not interesting.
+In another variant of the puzzle, a subset of the centers is colored black, and the polyominoes that contain these centers reveals a picture once solved~\cite{gsp-18}; see Figure~\ref{fig:sg-ex}(c).
+Logic puzzles whose solutions yield pictures are a popular genre; one famous example is the nonogram~\cite{ueda96}.
+Such Spiral Galaxies puzzles are also the subject of a mathematical fonts~\cite{add-sgf-17}.
+Constructing an interesting puzzle such that its solution is a given target shape is nontrivial: while a valid puzzle trivially exists, by simply placing a center in every grid cell, the resulting puzzle is clearly not interesting.
 We are thus also interested in finding the minimum number of centers such that there exist galaxies that exactly cover a given shape.
-We also prove this puzzle design problem to be NP-complete.
+We prove this puzzle design problem to be NP-complete.